smirarab/pasta/README.md

    * Pairwise merge tool: the default is OPAL for dna and Muscle for protein.
 Change it using `--merger` command.

    * Tree estimation tool: the default is FastTree.
 You can also set it to RAxML using `--tree-estimator` option.
-Be aware that RAxML takes much longer.
-If you really want to have a RAxML tree, I suggest obtaining one by running it on the final PASTA alignment.
+     Be aware that RAxML takes much longer than FastTree.
+     If you really want to have a RAxML tree, we suggest obtaining one by running it on the final PASTA alignment.
+     You can change the model used by FastTree (default: -gtr -gammaq for nt and -wag -gamma for aa) or RAxML (default GTRGAMMA for nt and PROTWAGCAT for AA) by updating the `[model]` parameter under `[FastTree]` or `[RAxML]` header in the config file.
+     The model cannot be currently updated in the command line.

    * Number of iterations: the simplest option that can be used to set the number of iterations is `--iter-limit`.
     You can also set a time limit using `--time-limit`, in which case, PASTA runs until the time limit is reached, and then continues to run until the current iteration is finished, and then stops.
     If both values are set, PASTA stops after the first limit is reached.
     The remaining options for setting iteration limits are legacies of SATe and are not recommended.

    * Masking: Since PASTA produces very gappy alignments, it is a good idea to remove sites that are almost exclusively gaps before running the ML tree estimation.
      By default, PASTA removes sites that are more than 99.9% gaps.
-You can change that by adjusting `--mask-gappy-sites`.
+     You can change that using the `--mask-gappy-sites` option.

    * Maximum subset size: two options are provided to set the maximum subset size: `--max-subproblem-frac` and `--max-subproblem-size`.
-     The `--max-subproblem-frac` option is a number between 0 and 1 and sets the maximum subset size as a fraction of the entire dataset. `--max-subproblem-size` sets the maximum size as an absolute number.
+     The `--max-subproblem-frac` option is a number between 0 and 1 and sets the maximum subset size as a fraction of the entire dataset.
+     The `--max-subproblem-size` option sets the maximum size as an absolute number.
      When both numbers are provided (in either configuration file or the command line), the *LARGER* number is used.
      This is an unfortunate design (legacy of SATe) and can be quite confusing.
      Please always double check the actual subset size reported by PASTA and make sure it is the value intended.

    * Temporary files: PASTA creates many temporary files, and deletes most at the end.
       You can control the behavior of temporary files using `--temporaries` (to set the tempdirectory),